 Use the same ice bowl technique when preparing the whipped cream topping.
-Pipe onto the top of the mousse.
-Add your mini chocolate chips.
+Pipe onto the top of the mousse and top with mini chocolate chips.
 Refrigerate for at least 30 minutes before serving.

 - If you’re having a party, this can be prepared the day before with the whipped cream and chocolate chips.
 If using the fresh fruit for the topping, add that right before serving.

 |Occasion||Barbecue, Birthday Party, Casual Party, Christmas, Easter, Formal Party, Halloween, Thanksgiving, Valentines day|

 - 2 Tablespoons Cold Water